dlucian/invoicer/README.md

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

+Exchange rates are retrieved even if they haven't been persisted by the daily cron job.
+But to prevent dependency on a third party service, it's recommended that you have the cron job set up.

 ### Invoices `/invoice` Resource

 #### Listing all invoices - GET `/invoice`